dj-zhou/djtools/README.md

 .GitHub-repos-dj-zhou
 ```

-You can put the names of repositories into theses files to enable the **tab completable** feature of  `dj clone` and `dj clone-ssh` commands.
+You can put the names of repositories into theses files to enable the **tab completable** feature of  `dj clone` and `dj ssh-clone` commands.

 ### `dj` Commands